 Australian Open

-Mats Wilander is the youngest male tennis player to win the Australian Open.
-He was 19 years and 112 days old when he won the title in 1983.
+Mats Wilander holds the record as the youngest male tennis player to win the Australian Open in the Open Era.

 | # | Player | Year Won | Years | Days |